wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 tags: [getting started, logs]
 sidebar: doc_sidebar
 permalink: logging_proxy_configurations.html
-summary: Learn about the Tanzu Observability proxy configurations and preprocessor rules.
+summary: Proxy configuration properties and preprocessor rules for logging.
 ---

 {% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
 To participate, contact your [Tanzu Observability account representative](wavefront_support_feedback.html#support)."%}

-Configure the Wavefront proxy to receive your log data and customize the data you send using preprocessor rules.
+Proxy configuration properties let you customize proxy behavior.
+Proxy preprocessor rules let you block, allow, or replace parts of the incoming traffic.
+This doc page is a reference to properties specific to this logging Beta.
+See [Advanced Proxy Configuration](proxies_configuring.html) and [Proxy Preprocessor Rules](proxies_preprocessor_rules.html) for the properties and rule options for other kind of data.

-## Configure the Proxy
+## Proxy Configuration for Logs

 If your logs don't use include the attributes that our logging solution expects, or if you want to customize proxy behavior otherwise, you can use proxy configuration properties to do that.